Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Computational Results

-All networks except the Ciel data set have a known community structure.
 For networks with a known community structure, we use it as the ground truth.
-For the Ciel data set, we use the Louvain method \cite{blondel2008fast} to find a near-optimal partition, and use it as the ground truth.
+For the \emph{Les Mis\'{e}rables} (Les Mis), London Gangs, and Italians Gangs data sets, we use the greedy clustering method \cite{newman2004fast} to identify a partition to be the ground truth.
+For the Ciel data set, we use the Louvain method \cite{blondel2008fast} to identify a partition to be ground truth.
+Using the greedy clustering method resulted in partitions that had more differences in clusters than the Louvain method, except with the Ciel data set, where the greedy clustering method outputs an optimal partition.
 For networks that are originally weighted, we remove edge weights and experiment on their unweighted versions.
-Table \ref{tbl:tests} reports the networks we use for our experiments organized by the number of edges in the network.
-Figures \ref{rhodesplot} and \ref{karateplot} demonstrate the differences in the optimal partition and the ground truth community structure for example networks.
+Figures \ref{rhodesplot} and \ref{karateplot} demonstrate the differences in an optimal partition and the ground truth community structure for example networks.

 Table \ref{tbl:ur_e} reports the initial number of incorrectly classified nodes as well as the number of edges added to each network to reach the desired communities.
 Table \ref{tbl:ur_t} reports the run time of each method.
-We denote the integer program without disjunctive cuts and extra partitions as IP, and the integer program with disjunctive cuts and additional partitions as IP+.
+We denote the integer program without disjunctive cuts and extra partitions as IP, and the integer program with disjunctive cuts and additional partitions as IP+, and the number of partitions visited by our algorithm as nParts.
 Entries marked with * did not converge to the optimal solution within the time limit, and the lower bound on the optimal solution is reported.
+For instances where the integer programming formulation did not solve the problem to optimality, Table \ref{tab:optgap} reports the difference in modularity between the ground truth partition and an optimal partition after adding in the edges determined as the best known lower bound.